marcosdelgado9987/consulting-challenge/README.md

 2. **Identify Outdated Libraries**: Check the `package.json` file for any outdated libraries or scripts being used in the project.
 Note down these dependencies and consider how updating them might affect the project.

-3. **Make Quick Code Updates/Upgrades**: Focus on making quick code updates to improve the project.
+3. **Make Quick Code Updates/Upgrades**: Enhance the project by implementing a series of code updates.
 This may include fixing bugs, optimizing code, updating dependencies, or refactoring code for better maintainability.
+Prioritize improvements for the `server.js` file, and/or the two models located in the `/common/models/` directory.

 4. **Document Changes**: Provide documentation outlining the changes you made, including any updates to the code, dependencies, or configuration files.